RaschidJFR/ionic-header-parallax/Readme.md

 # Parallax Header Directive for Ionic

-This directive enables parallax effect on `ion-header` elements to display a cover photo while on top of the page and transition it to the normal navbar when content is scrolled down.
+This directive enables a parallax effect on `ion-header` elements to display a cover photo while on top of the page and transition to the normal *toolbar* when scrolling down.

 ### Compatibility